Meningitis Vaccination Recommendation

 The American College Health Association recommends that all university students, particularly freshmen living in dormitories/residence halls receive meningococcal vaccine information as part of their pre-matriculation preventive health program.

-Please call the Health Service for more information about the meningitis vaccine at (808) 974-7636.
+Please call Student Medical Services for more information about the meningitis vaccine, at (808) 932-7369.